 Barry’s Amusements offers rollercoasters, bumper cars and rides for the whole family.
 Waterworld Portrush (T: 028 7082 2001) is a family-friendly water park with 2 spa pools, a playground and slides, plus 6 tenpin bowling lanes.
 Open July and August only.

-From personal experience, the bustling Ramore Complex right on the Harbour (T: 028 7082 4313) offers some good dining options including The Wine Bar, Coast Pizza (children welcome) and The Harbour Bar.
-Even in the low season, it is busy and worth popping in to put your name down for a table since booking isn’t possible in all the outlets.
+From personal experience, the bustling Ramore Complex right on the Harbour (T: 028 7082 4313) offers some good dining options including The Wine Bar, Coast Pizza (children welcome) and The Harbour Bar and Bistro.
+Even in the low season it is busy and worth popping in to put your name down for a table since booking isn’t possible in all the outlets.

 55 Degrees North (T: 028 7082 2811), on Causeway Street, offers reasonably priced lunches and dinners as well as afternoon tea with great views (children welcome).
 Further afield, Tartine (The Distillers Arms, 140 Main Street, Bushmills, T:028 2073 1044) offers great food and an interesting wine list.